 Ask yourself: Do they offer state-specific guidance and handle reporting to SAT and IMSS?

-Ask yourself: Does your Employer of Record in Mexico specialize in tech roles or treat all industries the same?
+Ask yourself: Does your Employer of Record in Mexico have proven experience in your industry, or do they apply the same approach to every client?

 3. Transparent cost structure & invoicing

 Hidden fees and prepayments are, unfortunately, common among global EOR platforms such as Deel and Rippling.
-A reliable Employer of Record in Mexico will disclose all costs upfront and provide clear invoicing – especially regarding benefits, severance, and local taxes.
+A reliable Employer of Record in Mexico will disclose all costs upfront and provide clear invoicing, especially regarding local taxes, benefits, and severance.

 Ask yourself: Will I receive one predictable monthly invoice, or will I be surprised by “additional charges”?